 Where to Stay in Rome

-Trianon Borgo Pio Aparthotel – For those looking for your own private apartment in Rome, this aparthotel is an excellent option.
+Trianon Borgo Pio Aparthotel – For those looking for their own private apartment in Rome, this aparthotel is an excellent option.
 They offer a range of different fully furnished flats suitable for different group sizes.
 It is also well located and breakfast is available each morning.
-Click here to check availability

 Not quite what you’re looking for?
 Click here to browse other options in Rome!

-The crowds in Rome can get quite overwhelming and you may feel the itch to get to somewhere quieter during your visit to Rome.
-Orvieto is the perfect day trip from Rome, as it’s an incredibly captivating city looking over the hills of Umbria and beyond.
+The crowds in Rome can get quite overwhelming and you may feel the itch to get to somewhere quieter during your visit to the Italian capital.
+Orvieto is the perfect excursion from Rome, as it’s an incredibly captivating city looking over the hills of Umbria and beyond.

 From its rich Etruscan history in pottery to the mouthwatering truffle pasta, there’s something for everyone to experience during a visit on a day trip to Orvieto from Rome.